Getting Your First Facial? Here’s What You Need to KnowSeptember 29, 2022

-Another thing to note before your facial is to avoid too much sun exposure (ideally up to a week prior).
-If you want to focus heavily on pore-cleansing and extractions, it’s best to schedule your facial for the end of the day or week, so you can have some free time to allow your face to rest.
-If the facial is in preparation for a big event like a wedding or a class reunion, schedule the appointment five to seven days before the big day.
+Another thing to note is that if you want to focus heavily on pore-cleansing and extractions, Cox says that it’s best to schedule your facial for the end of the day or week so you can have some free time to allow your face to rest.
+If the facial is in preparation for a big event, schedule the appointment five to seven days before the big day.

 Are There Certain Facials That Are Better for Specific Skin Types?